Interpreting risk scores

 ↑

-Higher layers reason about context: fiction framing, cross-signal
+Higher layers reason about context: fiction framing, cross-head

 corroboration, speaker attribution.
 Lower layers don't.